-A. The place of the non-conventional medicine in our public health system.
+A. The place of the non-conventional medicine in our public health system

-The World Health Organisation (WHO) concludes in a report of May 2005, concerning politics about traditional medicine in different countries (3), that traditional medicine (TM), all over the world, maintains its popularity.
-In addition, during the last 10 years the use of CAM (Complementary and Alternative Medicine) has increased in several countries.
-The safety of the use of these products, their quality control and their evaluation in term of efficacy, are priorities for the political authorities as well as for the population.
+The World Health Organisation (WHO) concludes, in a report of May 2005, concerning the politics surrounding traditional medicine in different countries (3), that traditional medicine (TM), all over the world, maintains its popularity.
+In addition, during the last ten years the use of CAM (Complementary and Alternative Medicine) has increased in several countries.
+The safety of the use of these products and their quality control and evaluation in term of efficacy are priorities for the political authorities as well as for the population.

 The WHO questioned their 191 members.
-141 countries (74%) answered.
+Of those 141 countries (74 %) responded.

-32% of these countries have developed a policy of health including TM/CAM.

-56% stated that a policy concerning TM/CAM is in "construction".
+Of these countries who responded, 32 % have developed a policy of health including TM/CAM and 56 % stated that a policy concerning TM/CAM is in "construction".

-Only 5 countries developed this regularisation already before 1990.
+Only 5 countries developed this regularization prior to 1990.

-28% have an adapted national program specific to TM/CAM

-58% have put in place a national committee responsible for TM/CAM.
+Of those responders, 28 % have an adapted national program specific to TM/CAM and 58 % have put in place a national committee responsible for TM/CAM.
 In most cases this committee is part of the Health Department.
-43% of these countries have established a committee of experts for TM/CAM.
+Of these responding countries 43 % have established a committee of experts for TM/CAM.

-A problem of harmonisation exists between the different countries.
-Major difficulties are the absence of a standardized educational programme for TM/CAM and a lack of experts on this matter.
-Countries are asking the support and advice of the WHO to develop a national policy concerning the regularisation of TM/CAM.
+A problem of harmonization exists among the different countries.
+This may be attributed to major difficulties such as the absence of a standardized educational program for TM/CAM and a lack of experts on this matter.
+Countries are asking the support and advice of the WHO to develop a national policy concerning the regularization of TM/CAM.